jphmrst/bps/README.md

-# bps — truth maintenance systems for Scala and Haskell
+# Truth maintenance system libraries for Scala and Haskell

-This repository is a translations from Common Lisp to Scala and to Haskell of the truth maintenance systems and other tools from Forbus and de Kleer's _Building Problem Solvers_.
+This repository is a translations from Common Lisp to Scala and to Haskell of the truth maintenance systems and other tools from Forbus and de Kleer's _Building Problem Solvers_ (BPS).

 The current version includes working versions of the justification- and assumption-based truth maintenance